palewire/californiacivicdata.org/_posts/2017-01-05-nicar17-scholarship.markdown

 hundreds of others in the field.

 Past NICAR conferences have been home to [a](http://www.californiacivicdata.org/2016/05/27/raw-app-v1/) [series](http://www.californiacivicdata.org/2015/02/26/code-rush/) of events for our team.
-We're looking to show their fruits this year by debuting several new data products.
+We're looking to show their fruits this year by debuting several data products.
 We'll also be offering a new training session on rapid data analysis with the Python programming language.

 <figure style="margin:25px 0 15px 0;">
 <img width="100%" src="http://www.californiacivicdata.org/img/code-rush-nicar15.jpg" alt="The California Code Rush at NICAR15" title="The California Code Rush at NICAR15">